Not All Heads Matter: A Head-Level KV Cache Compression Method with Integrated Retrieval and Reasoning: Method

 During each decoding step $t$, a head $h$ earns a fraction of the importance score if (1) the token with the highest attention score $\arg \max(\va_h)$ matches the generated token, and (2) the token is part of the inserted answer $\vk$.
 The final importance score for each head $h$ is calculated accordingly:

-where $N$ is the length of the inserted answer $\vk$, and $\va_h$ is the attention score on the combined input from head $h$.
+where $N$ is the length of the inserted answer $\vk$, and $\va^t_h$ is the attention score on the combined input from head $h$ at $t$-sh decoding step.
 By using various settings of the inserted position $p_i$, they obtain the head-level Retrieval Heads distribution.

 Directly using this distribution poses two issues: (1) it focuses on the retrieval-and-paste mechanism, lacking consideration for the contextual and reasoning skills needed for complex questions; and (2) the distribution is too sparse for effective head-level KV cache allocation, with nearly 70\% of heads receiving an importance score of zero due to the strict exact-match requirement~\citep{wu2024retrievalheadmechanisticallyexplains}.